Banned on board: 10 surprising items not allowed in your hand baggage

 Flying to a music festival?
 Camping?
 Don’t carry your tent pegs in your hand luggage as they’ll get confiscated.
 Which will leave you a bit stuck: you’ll either have to sleep under the stars, which carries the risk of a fellow festival goer falling, or peeing, on you in the night; or stay awake for three days, which you may do anyway, so no biggie.
 Tent poles are ok though.

 Oddly, considering the official line, ‘you can't take any objects in your hand baggage that could cause injury to yourself and other passengers,’ you can take a lighter on the plane.
 But no more than one.
 Confusingly, 'you must keep the lighter on your person throughout the flight.
-It is very important that you do not return it to your hand baggage after screening.'
+It is very important that you do not return it to your hand baggage after screening'.
+If you do plan on going hand luggage only, check out the full guide on how to pack without checking in a bag.

 The rules are the rules.
 While you might argue that a one-person portion of chicken and mushroom bears less threat to the safety of your fellow passengers than a lighter, liquid is liquid.
 Well, 101ml or more of liquid.
 The same goes for mascara, clotted cream and of course, water.
-You should know that by now.
+Still keen to carry your snacks?
+Buy dry Cup a Soup sachets and ask for hot water on the plane.
+Problem solved!

 You may think that you can get around the liquids rule by decanting big bottles into lots of little containers, but NO: ‘containers must be carried in a single, transparent, re-sealable plastic bag, which holds no more than a litre and measures approximately 20cm x 20cm’.
 Read the full guide to carrying liquids in your hand luggage here.